 The world has evolved today in such a way that Artificial Intelligence (AI) and machine learning are integrated into our lives in every conceivable way.
 Trends in the eLearning industry also indicate a similar interest in AI.
 Leveraging predictive tools to determine the success of certain courses and learners is useful in generating revenue.
 It also helps organizations decide their future course of action with more clarity.
 According to a Deloitte survey, 49% of the respondents believe that analytics helps them make better decisions.

 Tools like data mining and predictive modeling rely heavily on data.
 AI is only effective if it analyzes a large chunk of past data to be able to accurately make predictive analysis.
 Learner data such as participation indicators and engagement can help predict how well a student may do in a particular course.
+Leveraging predictive tools to determine the success of certain courses and learners is useful in generating revenue.
+The power of AI and ML models is based on the high-quality data they are trained on.

 Additionally, course views, enrollments, and monthly active users can be used to predict the popularity of a course in the future.
 For example, if the enrollment of a particular course is initially high, however, the monthly active users dwindle over time, chances are that the course topic appears interesting to the learners, however, it is not designed optimally, or is too challenging.
 Therefore the popularity of the course is expected to decline over time unless the course authors address these issues.